 Forrester also found that in 2008, 77 percent of organizations had documented BC plans (BCPs).
 In 2014, the percentage jumped to 93 percent.

 Unicom provides both but let’s focus on the first step – Communication Continuity.
-Businesses and organizations of all size, small single location to multi-location, local, regional and global must have Communication Continuity to sustain business processes.
-A Communication Continuity plan ensures business is sustained.
+Businesses and organizations of all sizes, small single locations to multi-location, local, regional and global must have Communication Continuity to sustain business processes.
+A Communication Continuity plan ensures the business is sustained.
 A Communication Continuity framework is also the foundation to establish a dynamic EMP.

 An ‘unplanned’ issue becomes manageable when it is identified and has a plan of action.
 It becomes an ‘out-of-normal’ situation when protocols and procedures in place activate to provide Communication Continuity.
 Once normalcy is restored, the Communication Continuity process returns to hibernation and remains ready at a moment’s notice.